aaronbloomfield/pdr/labs/lab06/index.md

 ### Submission ###

 You should submit any files required for your word puzzle solver to run as well as a Makefile that produces an `a.out` executable.

+Make sure you have added the required timing comments to the top of wordPuzzle.cpp.

 ### Hints ###